mustafaalmutawa/cs326-final-yukon/docs/final.md

 <br>

 # Overview
-Our app, USell, is a platform for selling and buying all types of stuff.
+Our app, USell, is a platform for selling and buying all types of items.
 Unlike other selling/buying apps, USell is designed to specifically serve UMass students.
 It offers numerous features that make selling/buying easy for students at UMass.
 For example, users can filter listed produts by residential area or availability of shipping.

 No selling/buying apps currently exist that exclusively serve UMass students, making USell a unique idea.
-Also, the app can potentially be extended to other college and university campuses, serving as a the only student-oriented selling/buying platform.
+The app can potentially be extended to other college and university campuses, serving as the only student-oriented selling/buying platform.

 <br>